BIAPT/Consciousness-Graph/milestones/0_experiment_preparation/README.md

-# File to track the interesting datasets from https://openneuro.org/ that could be rele vant to this experiment.
+# File to track the interesting datasets from https://openneuro.org/ that could be relevent to this experiment.
 ## Searching for Datasets containing eeg data of healthy patient in a resting state.